 Of all the great versions of Sarasate's Zigeunerweisen, the one that resonates most profoundly for me is by Rusanda Panfili on violin and Donka Angatscheva on piano, recorded live at the Bank Austria Salon in Vienna, Austria.
-Of course the focused intensity of Panfili is supreme, but also the elegant Viennese Salon, the enigmatic grace of Donka Angatscheva, their lovely dresses, the sense of the intimate presence of the sound.
+Of course the focused intensity of Panfili is supreme, but also the elegant Viennese Salon, the enigmatic grace of Donka Angatscheva, their beautiful attire, the sense of the intimate presence of the sound.
 There is a hot blooded vitality to the interiority of the Zigeunerweisen here, a throbbing Pulse.

-I hasten to add that I am musically illiterate and my impressions are extensions and extraploations from my understandings of poetry.
+I hasten to add that I am mostly musically illiterate and my impressions are extensions and extrapolations from my understandings of poetry.
 And while I have a layman's appreciation for the mathematical virtuosity of Bach's music, it sings to my head and not to my heart.
 Sarasate's Zigeunerweisen, with its virtuosic evocations of a romantic passion, sexually charged dances around a fiery ring, whether this be some Western fantasy of the Romani or a more occluded archetype of desire that throbs in the spine, this music spins up the valence of the mind to the utmost limit of listening.
 At times (e.g. after the 2:00 mark, Lento), it feels as if the violin bow of time is being drawn over the taught strung and shivered nerves of the brain, lifting pleasure ever higher, higher and higher into the fractal flames of the infinite.
 The piece is a musical allegory of longing and desire, of ever reaching towards and never touching, even though the heat sears the flesh from your bones.

 Anne Sophie Mutter's version is sublime, amazing in its precision.
 Of all the full symphonic versions, this has such an aching depth to it.